junxit/us-congress-bills-113/bill.md

 ---
 legis-num: S. RES.
 318
 congress: 113th CONGRESS
-session: 1st Session
+session: 2d Session
 chamber: IN THE SENATE OF THE UNITED STATES
 ---

 # S. RES.
 318

-> Expressing the sense of the Senate regarding the critical need for political reform in Bangladesh, and for other purposes.
+> Expressing the sense of the Senate regarding the critical need for political dialogue in Bangladesh, and for other purposes.

 ## Preamble